Plutarco Naranjo Vargas

-His research were very important in Pharmacology, which contributed to improve the life quality, from the field of health to a wide population of patients with various pathologies, in the same way, he made several researches about immunological mechanisms, hypersensitivity to drugs and foods, allergies to antibiotics, and more.
+His research was very important in pharmacology, which contributed to improve the life quality, from the field of health to a wide population of patients with various pathologies, in the same way, he made several researches about immunological mechanisms, hypersensitivity to drugs and foods, allergies to antibiotics, and more.

 He was a founder of the Ecuadorian Academy of Medicine and became its president.
 He was also president of the SILAE - Italo Latin American Association of Ethnomedicine from 1995 to 1997.
-He was also the Academic Director in the field of health at the Simón Bolívar Andean University.
+He was also the academic director in the field of health at the Simón Bolívar Andean University.

 He was married to Dr. Enriqueta Banda Flores.
 They had three children: Alexis, Ana and Plutarco.

 He received the Eugenio Espejo National Award in 1986 in the field of science.

 He died in Quito on April 27, 2012.